 You can’t lay in bed and think about tomorrow or earlier today and hope to go to sleep.
 Sleep happens in the now, so you have to quiet all of those other conversations so that you can listen for the quiet of present moment.

 Don’t psyche yourself out.
 Don’t check in with the clock like a scoreboard.
-You only have one thing to do.
+We only have one thing to do.
 Go quiet.
-You have tiredness going for you.
-You have the dark going for you.
-You have being horizontal going for you.
-You have all of these natural signals that will help you tip your biochemistry toward sleep.
+We have tiredness going for us.
+We have the dark going for us.
+We have being horizontal going for us.
+We have all of these natural signals that will help you tip our biochemistry toward sleep.
 And it’s not like sleep is unnatural.
 There are few things more natural.
-You getting in the way of the sleep is what’s unnatural.
+Us getting in the way of the sleep is what’s unnatural.

 Do babies have trouble falling asleep when they’re tired?
 Nope.
 Why not?
 Because they don’ t know words yet so they can’t use them to build ideas about the past or future which contain fearful, worried, angry or even excited thoughts.